-John P. Kotter, who has authored 18 books throughout his career, hit a home run with Leading Change.
-This book was initially published in 1996 and republished with updates in 2012.
-Kotter is well known for his work in change management, as well as in the field of leadership.
-He is a co-founder of Kotter International as well as his presence at Professor Emeritus at Harvard’s Business School.
+John P. Kotter hit a home run with his book, Leading Change.
+The book was initially published in 1996, and was then republished with updates in 2012.
+Kotter is well known for his work in change management and the field of leadership, and he has authored 18 books throughout his career.
+He is a co-founder of Kotter International and is a Professor Emeritus at Harvard’s Business School.

-Leading Change is not just a step by step guide to tell you how to institute change.
-It is a text that teaches the teacher.
-Kotter describes a useful process as well as details the emotions behind change.
-The book describes the differences between management and leadership.
-Management is a function of making systems work, while Leadership is what is necessary to build the systems, or change existing ones.
+Leading Change is not just a step-by-step guide to tell you how to institute change.
+It is also a text that teaches the teacher.
+Kotter describes change as a useful process, but he also details the emotions behind change.
+The book also dives into the key differences between management and leadership.
+Management is a function of making systems work, while leadership is what is necessary to build the systems, or change existing ones.

-- • Allowing too much complacency or lack of urgency
+- Too much complacency or lack of urgency

-He further suggests that correcting these eight mistakes is the process and the order in which the process works best.
-That is if you want to enact a productive and lasting change.
-Kotter states “skipping a single step or getting too far ahead without a solid base almost always creates problems” (p.
-26).
+He further suggests that the best process to enact productive and lasting change is to correct these 8 mistakes, in this order.
+Kotter states that, “skipping a single step or getting too far ahead without a solid base almost always creates problems.”

 Management vs Leadership

 This may be my favorite section of Leading Change.
 Kotter describes management as a process of keeping systems and people operating smoothly.
-He recognizes key terms and processes used by managers which include; budgets, staffing, problem-solving and controlling.
-Management is used to “produce a degree of predictability” (p.
-29).
+He recognizes key terms and processes used by managers, which include: budgets, staffing, problem-solving and controlling.
+In other words, management is used to “produce a degree of predictability.”

-Leadership on the other hand is a process of creating a picture of the future.
+Leadership, on the other hand, is a process of creating a picture of the future.
 This picture requires the alignment of the forces that are necessary to create that future.
-It is about communicating that vision, then providing the inspiration, rather than motivation to gain alignment of the vision.
-Leadership is used to produce change!
+It is about communicating that vision, then providing the inspiration, rather than motivation, to gain alignment with the vision.
+Leadership produces change!

-This is the section of the text that describes the process he utilizes to develop and implement his 8-stage process.
-It is the “how-to” portion of the book and should be read with your own organization in mind.
-It is well written and detailed enough to allow the reader to apply the process to their own unique circumstances.
+This section of the text that describes the processes he utilizes to develop and implement his 8-stage process.
+It is the “how-to” portion of the book, and should be read with your own organization in mind.
+It is well written, and detailed enough to allow the reader to apply the process to their own unique circumstances.
 This section identifies the order, the process, and the purpose of each step.

 Leadership and Lifelong Learning

-The final chapter is devoted to the implications of change and the process of this in the 21st century.
-He states without equivocation that the key to developing and sustaining a successful organization in the future is LEADERSHIP.
-Leadership that not only comes from the top of the hierarchy but throughout the organization.
-There is a leader in every level of the organization and these individuals must be nurtured and developed.
+The final chapter is devoted to the implications of change, and the process of change in the 21st century.
+Kotter states without equivocation that LEADERSHIP is the key to developing and sustaining successful organizations in the future.
+It’s also crucial that leadership come from throughout the organization, and not just from the top of the hierarchy.
+This is because there are leaders at every level of the organization, and these individuals must be nurtured and developed.

-The creation of a learning organization is key.
-A learning organization is one where we constantly learn and grow at every level.
-In order to do this, we at the top must listen to the ideas of those doing the work.
-Beginning with the personal history and capacities of the worker combined with their drive leads to lifelong learning, which in return increases their skills and abilities, and builds the organization’s competitive capacity.
+The creation of a learning organization is key to ensuring the development of leadership.
+A learning organization is one in which members learn and grow constantly, and at every level.
+To create a learning organization, those at the top must listen to the ideas of those doing the work.
+Leaders must begin by learning about their workers’ personal histories and skill capacities.
+This background, combined with their drive, leads to lifelong learning.
+In turn, lifelong learning increases workers’ skills and abilities, and builds the organization’s competitive capacity.

-Kotter has earned his reputation as a thought leader.
-This work provides the basis for transformation from management to leadership.
-It details the psychology behind Leading Change, then provides guidance on the process.
-It clearly defines why the structure is important for an organization.
-I found the book very clear and concise.
-I highly recommend reading Leading Change to anyone who runs or even works within an organization.
+Kotter has definitely earned his reputation as a thought leader.
+His shared knowledge provides the basis for the transformation from management to leadership.
+Leading Change gives insight into the psychology behind change, and then provides guidance on the process of making changes.
+It also explains why structure is vitally important for organizations.
+I found the book to be clear, concise, and very useful.
+I highly recommend Leading Change to anyone who runs, or even works within, an organization.